Prenatal Screening (PNS)

 Aneuploidy screening

-Trisomy 21 or Down syndrome is the most common aneuploidy and affects about 1 in 700 births worldwide.
-In a combined screening approach in the first trimester (weeks 8-14 of gestation) more than 90% of fetal trisomy 21 cases and 95% of pregnancies affected by trisomies 18 and 13 can be identified by a combination of serum biomarkers Free β hCG (human chorionic gonadotropin) and PAPP-A (pregnancy-associated plasma protein A), ultrasound measures and maternal history.
+In a combined screening approach in the first trimester (weeks 8-14 of gestation) fetal trisomy 21, trisomies 18 and 13 can be identified by a combination of serum biomarkers Free β hCG (human chorionic gonadotropin) and PAPP-A (pregnancy-associated plasma protein A), ultrasound measures and maternal history.

 Pre-eclampsia screening